Skip to content

 import asyncio

-from pydoll.browser.edge import Edge
+from pydoll.browser.chromium import Chrome, Edge

 async def multi_browser_example():